IMPORTANT INFORMATION FOR BUYERS

 The Auctioneers may supply quotations for shipping of purchases, including transit insurance and VAT refund administration fees, and where possible will endeavour to assist in the application for any export licenses which may be required.
 Buyers are reminded that it is their responsibility to comply with UK export regulations and with any local import requirements.
 Olympia Auctions are not responsible for delays in delivery which might be caused by shippers or local customs.

-‘‡’ For items over 100 years old that have been imported from outside the European Union (EU), to be sold at auction under Temporary Import Rules.
+‘‡’ ‘†’ Lots marked with the symbol ‘‡’ have been imported from outside the European Union (EU), to be sold at auction under Temporary Import Rules.
 When released to the Buyer within the EU, including the UK, the Buyer will become the importer and must pay VAT at the rate of 5% on the Hammer Price and 20% on the Buyer’s Premium.
-Buyers outside the EU will normally be eligible to obtain a refund in respect of temporary import VAT, upon satisfactory documentary evidence of exportation.
-Further information on this matter is available on request.
+Lots marked with the symbol ‘†’ are subject to normal VAT rules and the standard VAT will be charged on both the Hammer Price and Buyer’s Premium.
+Buyers outside the EU will normally be eligible to obtain a refund in respect of VAT, upon satisfactory documentary evidence of exportation.
+Further information on this matter is available on request

 ‘Ω’ For items under 100 years old: Import VAT of 20% payable on whole Hammer Price, less premium (a further 20% is payable on the premium.)

 Lots, such as books, are zero-rated for VAT in the United Kingdom.
 The Auctioneers will not charge VAT on either the Hammer Price or Buyer’s Premium of these lots.